gwendall/meteor-impersonate/README.md

 Server Methods
 -------

-By default, the package will look for users in the "admins" group to decide whether they can impersonate or not.
+By default, the package will grant users in the "admins" group (through alanning:roles) the possibility to impersonate other users.
+Use the following to set your own groups:
 ``` javascript
 Impersonate.admins = ["masters", "bosses"];
 ```